UltraSalem/mightykingdoms/mightykingdoms_full.md

 Project hosted at:
 https://github.com/UltraSalem/mightykingdoms

+# Mighty Kingdoms
+Campaign rules for Kings of War for use with the the Mighty Empires tiles by GW, or any other hex based map.

+All you need to play these rules is the already generated PDF file.

+If instead you want to edit the component parts and combine into one document yourself, and convert it into a PDF, you'll need some additional tools.

+The component files themselves are written in markdown syntax, and can be eited with any plain text editor.

 publish.sh script requires linux with pandoc and wkhtmltopdf installed.
-This script will take the chapter files, combine them into a single html file, and convert into PDF.
+This script will take the chapter files, combine them into a single md files, then a html file, and convert into PDF.

 ~~~~
 # Install prerequisites on Ubuntu
 $ sudo apt install pandoc wkhtmltopdf

+# run script
+$ ./publish.sh
 ~~~~

-# Mighty Kingdoms
-Campaign rules for Kings of War for use with the the Mighty Empires tiles by GW, or any other hex based map.

 ##Overview